MadhavM-117/wonki-task/README.md

     1. `postgresql16` as the Database.
 Easy to run a local instance via docker compose.
     2. As the backend modelling is in Python, having the server be in Python can potentially allow for easier integration in the future.
     3. `FastAPI` as the web framework for building APIs in Python.
 Fast, easy to learn, and has auto-generated API docs.
+        We want a stateless server for simplicity, so we will follow `ReST` API guidelines where possible.
     4. `SQLModel` as the ORM as it integrates nicely with FastAPI, postgresql and pydantic (for type validation).
     5. `React` for the front-end.
 Most popular web framework, good community, and a sea of supporting tools.
     6. `Typescript` for types in the front-end.
 Working on a typed language makes it easier to read later.